-As famously said by Warren Buffet (the best known investor the world has ever seen), it’s always important to start early!!
+As famously said by Warren Buffett (the best known investor the world has ever seen), it’s always important to start early!!
 And we all know how the saying goes, “Early bird gets the best picks.”
 Also, in today’s time when technological advancement and extensive information are so easily available, it would be a complete waste if one doesn’t en-cash the benefits.
 This urge and expectation has brought in a new trend among our young and eager minds.
 Kids are like clay and the early introduction of investment planning or theories can mold them and their behavior for future financial planning and gains.
 That rounds us to our new topic, “Demat or Trading accounts for Minor”.

 Starting off with the basics, let’s know what is a Minor Demat or trading account?